jekyll/minima/about.md

 I tend to switch and read multiple books at a time.
 The ones I am currently reading are:

-1. The difficulty of being good: on the subtle art of dharma *by* Gurucharan Das
-2. High output management *by* Andy Grove
+1. Cosmos *by* Carl Sagan
+2. Shoe Dog: A Memoir by the Creator of Nike *by* Phil Knight

+You can find the full list of books that I have read and 3 key takeways for a subset of them [here](https://www.sid-jain.com/books/){:target="_blank"}.

 ##### **Contact**

-If you would like to discuss any ideas or have any feedback, or just want to have an informal chat reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)
+I would love to hear from you.
+Reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)

 ##### **A word of thanks**